HealthyStock

 Medical uses

-Cefuroxime Axetil is a semi-synthetic cephalosporin antibiotic developed by Glaxo.
+Cefuroxime axetil is a second-generation cephalosporin antibiotic developed by Glaxo.
 It is resistant to beta-lactamase.

-• Respiratory tract infections - acute and chronic bronchitis
+• Respiratory tract infections - acute and chronic bronchitis, pharyngitis, tonsillitis

 • Urinary tract infections - pyelonephritis, cystitis